alifradi/Dynamic-Pricing-app/README.md

 Summary Table:
 Column                Meaning
-preference_score      How well the offer matches the user’s preferences (composite score, 0–1). probability_of_click  Simulated/learned probability of click for (user, offer, rank) after 1000 trials. true_click_prob       Theoretical probability of click for (user, offer, rank) used as the “ground truth”. normalized_probability_of_click  (Optional) Softmax-normalized probability for relative comparison among offers at the same rank for a user.
+preference_score      How well the offer matches the user's preferences (composite score, 0–1). probability_of_click  Simulated/learned probability of click for (user, offer, rank) after 1000 trials. true_click_prob       Theoretical probability of click for (user, offer, rank) used as the "ground truth". normalized_probability_of_click  (Optional) Softmax-normalized probability for relative comparison among offers at the same rank for a user.

 ## Where to Find Key Metrics in the UI